 Jeffrey Jerome Cohen is Dean of Humanities at Arizona State University.
 He is widely published in the fields of medieval studies, monster theory, and the environmental humanities.
 His book Stone: An Ecology of the Inhuman received the 2017 René Wellek Prize in comparative literature from the American Comparative Literature Association.
 In collaboration with Lindy Elkins-Tanton he co-wrote the book Earth, a re-examination of our planet from the perspectives of a planetary scientist and a literary humanist.
-He is currently co-writing Noah’s Arkive: Towards an Ecology of Refuge with Julian Yates.
+He is the co-author, with Julian Yates, of the book Noah’s Arkive: Towards an Ecology of Refuge.

 Julian Yates is professor of English studies at the University of Delaware.
 He has written extensively on Medieval and Renaissance British Literature, literary theory, material culture studies, and questions of ecology / environmental humanities.
 His book Error, Misuse, Failure: Object Lessons from the English Renaissance was a finalist for the Modern Language Association’s Best First Book Prize in 2003.
-He is currently co-writing Noah’s Arkive: Towards an Ecology of Refuge with Jeffrey Jerome Cohen.
+He is the co-author, with Jeffrey Jerome Cohen, of the book Noah’s Arkive: Towards an Ecology of Refuge.

 Sophy Hollington is an illustrator and artist living in Brighton, UK.
 Much of her commercial work takes the form of relief prints, created using the process of lino-cutting.
 Her clients include: The New York Times, The New Yorker, Bloomberg Businessweek, Wetransfer, The Wall Street Journal, Penguin, and Stylist Magazine.